-Find a number of official website listed here providing information and a range of resources for those with Down’s syndrome, their family and carers.
+Find a number of Down’s syndrome facts and resources for parents as well as official website listed here providing information and a range of resources for those with Down’s syndrome, their family and carers.
 Please click on the website title of your choice below to enter each individual website to find further information and their contacts.

 A comprehensive online resource for everything about Down syndrome from childhood to adult with information about growing up and a host of personal stories, support and much more.

 A national charity offering support and information to people with heart problems associated with Down’s Syndrome, their families and carers.
 Includes a helpine, newsletters, information Pack and parent to parent contacts.